 With this in mind, it is vital to note the philosophical difference between could, would, and will.
 Consider C.S.
 Lewis’ famous quote: “The gates of hell are locked from the inside.”
 If that is true, then could it also be said that the gates of heaven are locked from the inside?
 That is to say, could (is it logically possible) for a person in heaven to freely choose to sin, blaspheme the Holy Spirit, and freely leave to go to hell (even if they never would or will)?

-Perhaps, yes, but the question is raised: Even if one could freely choose to leave heaven, why would they want to?
+Perhaps, yes, but the question is raised: Even if one could freely choose to leave heaven, why would one choose to?
 Those in heaven would have experienced the imperfection of our world filled with evil, pain, suffering, and even what seems to be gratuitous evil.
 Moreover, they would be in an epistemic position to know that hell is even worse in the absence of God and all that is good.

 On top of that, those in heaven would be experiencing a personal relationship with the Maximally Great Being who lavishes them with perfect love and meets every single need with perfection.
 Heaven is a state of affairs in which there is absolutely zero suffering!
 Why would a saint in heaven, knowingly — and freely — choose to leave this ultimate paradise and perfect love for the imperfection and horror of hell?
 They would possess the “knowledge of good and evil” and have personally experienced it through pain, evil, and suffering.
 They would even be aware of the fact that gratuitous evil and suffering exists on earth.
 Why would anyone freely leave a state of affairs which is free from all of this evil and suffering when they have already experienced a world that is suffused with affliction?
 Moreover, why would anyone freely choose to leave perfection for a world that is far worse (hell) than the world they have already experienced?